Shannan Gilbert was not a Gilgo Beach serial killer victim

 Judging by the recording of the 911 call, Gilbert was not thinking very clearly at the time.

-There seems to be a tendency to forget that Gilbert was believed to be bipolar, and that she had stopped taking her medication in high school because it reportedly “gave her the shakes.”
+Gilbert was believed to be bipolar and she had reportedly stopped taking her medication in high school because it “gave her the shakes.”

 She was also awake for more than 24 hours in the lead-up to her disappearance.

-When you consider all of the above, it seems very possible that she experienced a psychotic episode.
+When you consider all of the above, it becomes plausible that she experienced a psychotic episode.

 “But weren’t they all advertising their services on Craigslist?”